 The Rainy Season – Part 2

-The next day it was time to make the transfer out to Hayman Island.
-I again boarded the 7:20am ferry from Long Island to the Hamilton Island airport where I’d be meeting one of Hayman’s three yachts used for transporting guests back and forth to the island.
+I again board the 7:20am ferry from Long Island to the Hamilton Island airport.
+There, one of Hayman’s three yachts is waiting to transport me to the resort.

-I quickly discovered that the Hayman experience begins the minute you step onto their boat at the airport.
-As I was ushered onto the luxury yacht, my luggage was whisked away and instantly replaced with a glass of champagne (a good trade any day of the week).
+I quickly discover that the Hayman experience begins the minute you step onto their boat at the airport.
+As I’m ushered onto the luxury yacht, my luggage is whisked away and instantly replaced with a glass of champagne (a good trade any way you look at it).

 Hayman Island is the farthest north of the Whitsundays and it takes just under an hour to reach by boat.
 Of course, once you get a look at that boat and have a glass of champagne in your hand you’ll wish it took longer.